shacker/tangerine/readme.md

 `{% block title %}...{% endblock title %}`

 If you have a `block title` in your base.html, it should be populated automatically.
 If you use another block name, you'll need to change what's being sent from the tangerine templates.

+## Running tests
+# export DJANGO_SETTINGS_MODULE=config.test
+ln -s /Users/shacker/dev/tangerine .  # Do it with a symlink, not a pip install! pipenv run pytest